 Project Updates

-Project partners have agreed to post all updated related to the trail connections near the Rocky Flats National Wildlife Refuge on the Rocky Mountain Greenway page managed by Jefferson County.
+Trail connections near the Rocky Flats National Wildlife Refuge have been completed.
+More information can be found on the Rocky Mountain Greenway page managed by Jefferson County.

 In 2016, the City of Arvada, City of Boulder, Boulder County, City and County of Broomfield, Jefferson County, and City of Westminster submitted a grant to extend a regional trails project, referred to as the Rocky Mountain Greenway (RMG).
 The grant supports the creation of underpasses at Indiana Street and Hwy128 that would ultimately connect trails in Broomfield’s Great Western Open Space into Boulder County.
 The Greenway Steering Committee will determine if the trail connection will go through Rocky Flats National Wildlife Refuge or near the refuge in order to make the connection between Broomfield and Boulder counties.